-&lt;sup>43 Although there is no singular proximate singular in modern Basque, -ori, -or, -au or o are attested in early texts; it is still possible to find -o in actual Bizkaian in hemen berton 'right here', along with hemen bertan.
+&lt;sup>49 Although there is no proximate singular in modern Basque, -ori, -or, -au or o are attested in early texts; it is still possible to find -o in actual Bizkaian in hemen berton 'right here', along with hemen bertan.

-&lt;sup>44 It is important to note that the presence of an indefinite determiner or a value judgment cardinal or any other weak quantifier (cf. section 2.4) also makes the sentence grammatical.
+It is important to note that the presence of an indefinite determiner or a value judgment cardinal or any other weak quantifier (cf. section 2.4) also makes the sentence grammatical.

-(i) Mutil bat/asko/batzuk berandu iritsi zen.
+(i) Mutil bat/asko/batzuk berandu iritsi zen. boy one/many/some late arrive aux.past